flipcamp/engagingstudents4/essays/pellegrin.md

   - greater use of true rubato
   - an irregular phrase length produced by elision at the end of the form (end of bridge also irregular)
 - transcription of the head by A-len Yue available [*here*](https://imgv2-2-f.scribdassets.com/img/document/208166360/original/c4ab323d57/1455814456)
-- a simpler option is to conduct in 2 throughout (hypermetric 1)
+- a simpler option is to conduct in two throughout (hypermetric 1)

 5\) [Wynton Kelly Trio with Wes Montgomery – “Impressions” (*Smokin’ at the Half Note*)](http://open.spotify.com/track/4fTQabajAjSZfEZkfGmGRi)

-- conduct in a fast 4 (hypermetric 2)
+- conduct in a fast four (hypermetric 2)
 - 32-measure form (AABA)

 6\) [John Coltrane – “Countdown” (*Giant Steps*)](http://open.spotify.com/track/0m9kjCcQ6jSGBNuTAr0d0i)

-- conduct in a very fast 4 (hypermetric 2)
+- conduct in a very fast four (hypermetric 2)
 - 32-measure form (AA)
 - order of events (form gets *easier* to hear as performance progresses):
   - one chorus of drum solo, plus four extra measures